 The key is to sign up to a mountain of books you are going to read, and report on your progress quarterly.
-The books that count are ones you have in your possession at the end of the previous year – no additions and ARCs or anything like that afterwards, although I am including library books for long-standing titles on my list (these are not officially allowed, but to me it’s clearing the list that counts, not physical or ecopies in the house!).
+The books that count are ones you have in your possession at the end of the previous year – no additions and ARCs or library books, or anything like that afterwards.
 As usual with these challenges you can upgrade to a higher level if you find you’re doing well, but you can’t downgrade.

 Why not sign up to read your own pile – the basic level is 12, or one a month.

-Challenge tally 32 out of a target of 36.
-Had to push to get there – the trouble being I took too many ARCs for the later stages of the year.
-Try again….
+2017 – aiming for Mt Vancouver (36 books) Got to 32 and had to push to get there – I took too many ARCs for the later stages of the year

 2018 – It was a very close run thing – but I stepped onto the summit of Mount Vancouver at 8 pm on 31st Dec!